2013 European Figure Skating Championships

 The 2013 European Figure Skating Championships was a senior international figure skating competition in the 2012–13 season.
 The competition was held from 23 to 27 January 2013 at the Dom Sportova in Zagreb, Croatia.
 Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing.

 Qualification

 Skaters were eligible for the event if they were representing a European member nation of the International Skating Union and had reached the age of 15 before July 1, 2012 in their place of birth.
 The corresponding competition for non-European skaters was the 2013 Four Continents Championships.
-National associations selected their entries according to their own criteria but the ISU mandated that their selections achieve a minimum technical elements score (TES) at an international event prior to the European Championships.
+National associations selected their entries according to their own criteria, Still, the ISU mandated that their selections achieve a minimum technical elements score (TES) at an international event prior to the European Championships.

 Minimum TES

 Number of entries per discipline

 Based on the results of the 2012 European Championships, the ISU allowed each country one to three entries per discipline.